MRI Timeline

 The report that came from the Radiologist is different than the one in Spain (right after the surgery).
 You can download the one-day report by clicking here.

-On the Dec 30th, a few days before to the second surgery, Dr. Oliver asked for an MRI and fMRI prior to the surgery.
-As you’ll see later, I did this few weeks before in King Hussien, but he did not feel comfidence that the fMRI was done best.
+On December 30th, a few days before the second surgery, Dr. Oliver asked for an MRI and fMRI prior to the surgery.
+As you’ll see later, I did this a few weeks before in King Hussien, but he did not feel confident that the fMRI was done best.

 You can download the MRI/fMRI by asking me to share it with you (I did not publish because it’s large, around 600 MB)